A Complete Finite Axiomatisation of the Equational Theory of Common Meadows: Preliminaries on arithmetic structures

-these ring terms and equations are destined to play a special role in the theory of common meadows: they are the simple terms and equations over $\Sigma_{cm}$ that do not involve $\bot$ or division.
+the ring terms and equations over $\Sigma_{r}$ are destined to play a special role in the theory of common meadows: they are the simple terms and equations over $\Sigma_{cm}$ that do not involve $\bot$ or division.